dmulyalin/ttp/docs/source/Template Tag/Template Tag.rst

 Template tag attributes
 -----------------------------------------------------------------------------

-There are a number of attributes can be used with template tag, these attributes help to define template processing behavior.
+There are a number of attributes supported by template tag.
+These attributes help to define template processing behavior.

 .. list-table::
    :widths: 10 90